nmoton/CPSC471-HYPERTROPHY-WEB-APP/README.md

 ## Running Code

-For now while our website is static (no backend code yet, only front end code), you can simply view the website and all of its features by simply cloning this repo on your computer and opening index.html will work fine.
+For now while our website is static (no backend code yet, only front end code), you can simply view the website and all of its features by simply cloning this repo on your computer and opening index.html.
 I will release information on how to run a full website with backend code shortly.

+## Copyright

+Please do not upload any copyrighted material to this repo unless the copyright holder permits use of their material.